laitifranz/traiNreal/README.md

 <!-- AWARD -->
 ## Award
 Honorable mention by Nreal for the first milestone.
+We are waiting for the announcement of winners.
 <!-- add photos of swag gadget -->

 <!-- LICENSE -->